mosabami/modernize-app-ai-ready/exercises/ex-1/1-clone-repo.md

 # Task 01 - Clone the GitHub repository for the project to your local machine

-Now that you have completed the first time of the lab, we will be moving on to the second part of the lab where you will learn how to:
+Now that you have completed the first part of the lab, we will be moving on to the second part of the lab where you will learn how to:
 1. Decompose a monolithic app into two components (can be considered microservices but in this case we keep it simple by breaking it into frontend and backend services)
 1. Containerize the services and push the container images to the cloud
 1. Create container services in Azure container apps